joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/lesson-notes/readme.md

 }
 ```

-Confirm that the button works:
+Create a button and confirm that the button's event listener/handler works:

 ```js
 <button onClick={addDog}>Add a new dog</button>